tacoe/rijksmuseum-wallpaper/readme.md

 # Rijksmuseum Wallpaper

-A rainy Sunday OSX app to use the new image material made available for the launch of the amazing new www.rijksmuseum.nl site last week.
+A rainy Sunday OSX app to celebrate the new image material made available for the launch of the amazing new www.rijksmuseum.nl.

-All artwork and content provided by Rijksmuseum (under CC0).
+All artwork and content provided by Rijksmuseum (licensed under CC0).

 Application (c) 2012 by Taco Ekkel, licensed under CC-BY-SA (http://creativecommons.org/licenses/by-sa/3.0/).